This post is part of my MiniTube series. Check out other related posts if you find this content useful.

 secretName: minitube-tls

-Then, using the new Gateway API, you can create a Gateway (I’ll go over the missing piece of creating a GatewayClass later):
+Then, using the new Gateway API, create a Gateway (I’ll cover the missing GatewayClass creation later):

 apiVersion: gateway.networking.k8s.io/v1